top of page

 If there is a dessert that we all grew up with, it is rice pudding.
 Versions of it are found in every country and culture on this planet.
 Sweet, rich and simple, rice pudding is the ultimate comfort dessert.

-Rice pudding was thought to have originated in either India or china, both countries having the oldest history of cultivating rice, where it was served as a sweet porridge.
-It achieved fame in the old English courts where imported rice from India was expensive and could only be afforded by the rich.
-Today, it is cheap and simple, the go to dessert in many a culture and household.
-However, dont let this fool you from the complexity, diversity and joy of this dessert.
+Rice pudding is thought to have originated in either India or China, both countries with the oldest history of cultivating rice, where it was traditionally served as a sweet porridge.
+It achieved fame in the old English courts, where imported rice from India was expensive and could only be afforded by the rich.
+Today, it is inexpensive and straightforward, the go-to dessert in many cultures and households.
+However, don't let this fool you into thinking that the complexity, diversity, and joy of this dessert are lacking.

-This version from Turkey is super simple to make and absolutely different from the common versions found in India and other cultures.
-The soft rice is folded into a rich cream that is scented with rose water and topped with chopped dried apricots and walnuts and fresh pomegranate seeds.
+This version from Turkey is super simple to make and different from the standard versions found in India and other cultures.
+The soft rice is folded into a rich cream that is scented with rose water and topped with chopped dried apricots, walnuts, and fresh pomegranate seeds.
 The fresh fruit and nuts add a wonderful texture and brightness to the dessert.
-I realize trying to tell an Indian about rice pudding (Kheer) is like trying to sell ice to an eskimo, but this dessert is probably better than most that I have ever had.
+I realise trying to tell an Indian about rice pudding (Kheer) is like trying to sell ice to an Eskimo, but this dessert is probably better than most that I have ever had.

 For more wonderful recipes from this cookbook, click here.